Anneysha7/Filtering-Forum-Comments-Using-AI/README.md

 ### 2. Basic Forum
 The platform will not have any login/ register functionalities initially because that does not contribute to the larger goal of my question.
 Instead, users will be provided with a randomised username (which may change everytime?).
 The only functionalities availble will be:
 <li>
-<ul> Forum posting and commenting
+Forum posting and commenting
-<ul> Toggle option to turn on/ off comments - anyone can do it initially because sign in/ register options do not exist
+Toggle option to turn on/ off comments - anyone can do it initially because sign in/ register options do not exist
 </li>

 ### 3. Testing